988 Suicide & Crisis Lifeline

 By Chris Martin

-1. Martin, C.W.
+Martin, C.W.
 The next 40 days to a resilient journey of meaning and purpose.
 2020.
 Crestwood Behavioral Health, Inc.

-To learn more about peer support, please contact Chris Martin at employeecenter@cbhi.net.
+To learn more about Peer Support, please contact Chris Martin at employeecenter@cbhi.net.

 Trauma-Informed Care (TIC) is an approach in the human service field that assumes that an individual is more likely than not to have a history of trauma.
 Trauma-Informed Care recognizes the presence of trauma symptoms and acknowledges the role trauma may play in an individual’s life, including service staff.